wehappit/nsequence/README.md

 - **Error Handling**: The library includes robust error handling for scenarios such as arity mismatches, unexpected positions or indices, inversion errors, and index not found situations.

-- **Custom Indexing**: NSequence allows you to find the index of the nearest term to a given value in the sequence.
-It provides flexibility in handling tie-breakers and preferences.
+- **Custom Indexing**: With NSequence, users can define custom indexing functions to map sequence positions to unique indices, accommodating sequences with non-standard progressions or skipped elements.
+This feature enhances the library's versatility in sequence management.

 - **Inverse Functionality**: For invertible sequences, NSequence facilitates finding the index of a given term and vice versa.
 It provides options for different inversion techniques to suit your specific use case.